jianxiaoguo/website/content/en/docs/quickstart/install-workflow.md

 MONITOR_GRAFANA_PERSISTENCE_SIZE                | The size of the persistence space allocated to `monitor.grafana`, which is `5Gi` by default
 MONITOR_GRAFANA_PERSISTENCE_STORAGE_CLASS       | StorangeClass of `monitor` grafana; default storangeclass is used by default
-LOGGER_REPLICAS                                 | Number of logger replicas to deploy RABBITMQ_REPLICAS                               | Number of rabbitmq replicas to deploy RABBITMQ_PERSISTENCE_SIZE                       | The size of the persistence space allocated to `rabbitmq`, which is `5Gi` by default
-RABBITMQ_PERSISTENCE_STORAGE_CLASS              | StorangeClass of `rabbitmq`; default storangeclass is used by default DATABASE_REPLICAS                               | Number of database replicas to deploy DATABASE_PERSISTENCE_SIZE                       | The size of the persistence space allocated to `database`, which is `5Gi` by default
+LOGGER_REPLICAS                                 | Number of logger replicas to deploy DATABASE_PERSISTENCE_SIZE                       | The size of the persistence space allocated to `database`, which is `5Gi` by default
 DATABASE_PERSISTENCE_STORAGE_CLASS              | StorangeClass of `database`; default storangeclass is used by default TIMESERIES_REPLICAS                             | Number of timeseries replicas to deploy